Supporting Veterans Living with Moral Injuries

 Media contact: Andrea Weyand, senior director of Communications.

 Denver Seminary is a non-denominational graduate school of theology located in Littleton, Colo.
 The Seminary’s mission is to prepare men and women to engage the needs of the world with the redemptive power of the gospel and the life-changing truth of Scripture.
 Established in 1950, Denver Seminary offers on-campus, fully online, and hybrid degree programs, and has an extension campus in Washington DC and a Korean Global Program.
-In addition, the Seminary offers programming for lay ministry through its Hispanic Church Program and Black Church Program.
+In addition, the Seminary offers programming for lay ministry through its Hispanic Program and Black Church Program.